 Ninth Grade Retreat (September 27-28, 2018)

 Students entering the ninth grade at Cretin-Derham Hall come from many different schools in the metro area.
 Drawing from the students’ energy and enthusiasm, the annual Ninth Grade Retreat seeks to build a community of faith that offers respect for one another.
-Youth Frontiers, Inc., a non-profit organization that has been providing retreats for over 25 years, facilitates the retreat.
+See photos from this year's retreat.

 Tenth Grade Retreat (February 14, 2019)